The Bankrate promise

 - Multiple moving violations, such as speeding tickets or failure to stop at a red light

-- Were at fault in more than one car accident in the last one to three years
+- Were deemed at fault in more than one car accident

-How to lower your rate if you’re a high-risk driver
+How to lower your rate as a high-risk driver

 High-risk drivers typically pay more for insurance than a driver with a clean record.
-However, there are a few ways to save money on car insurance premiums:
+However, there are a few ways you may be able to save money on your car insurance premium:

-- Enroll in an approved defensive driving course to improve your driving habits and earn a discount on your car insurance.
+- Enroll in a defensive driving course: State-approved defensive driving courses may help you improve your driving habits while earning a discount on your car insurance.
 These courses may be available online.

 Frequently asked questions